 While the evidence summarized here is our best current guide, new information may change this assessment in the future and we will continue to update this review periodically.
-Re-opening is not a simple one-time decision.
-Rather, we look forward to working with school leadership, teachers, parents, students, and community members in an ongoing way to best balance the benefits of in-person schooling for our students and COVID risk management.
+We look forward to continue our work with school leadership, teachers, parents, students, and community members in an ongoing way to best balance the benefits of in-person schooling for our students and COVID risk management.